dlaboka-misla/ToDoWeb-app/README.md

 Cannot edit the task, only check/cross if completed.

-To navigate through the days, click on the curly brackets or left-right arrow keys.
+To navigate through the days, click on the curly brackets or up arrow key (to go forward in the week) and down arrow key(to return to previous day).

 To enter text, click on the arrow or press enter.